davidgsd/AllScan/README.md

 'LCnt' column: The reported number of Connected Links (ie. user nodes, hubs, bridges, or other links).

 ASL's stats APIs are limited to 30 requests/minute per IP Address.
-AllScan uses a dynamic request timing algorithm to prevent exceeding this limit, even if multiple web clients are using AllScan on a node.
+AllScan uses a dynamic request timing algorithm to prevent exceeding this limit, even if multiple web clients are using AllScan on one node.

 AllScan also implements User Authentication, User Account Administration, Login/Logout, User Settings and Cfg Management functions.
 After install AllScan will automatically create its database and necessary tables, and when you first visit the allscan/ url will prompt you to create an Admin user account.
 By default, public (not logged-in) users will have Read-Only access and will be able to see the Connection Status and Favorites data, but will not be able to make changes or view any admin (Cfgs / Users) pages.
 To change this setting, Log in, click the "Cfgs" link, and edit the "Public Permission" parameter.